e-dorigatti/hyperband-snakemake/README.md

 ```

 This will simply scan the directory looking for configuration or result files
 indicating progress.
-A configuration is deemed "running" if its folder does not
+A configuration is deemed "in progress" if its folder does not
 contain the result file, but contains files or folders other than the configuration
-itself, such as log files, TensorBoard's summary folders, etc.
+itself, such as log files, TensorBoard's summary folders, etc. Note that failed
+configurations are still marked as "in progress".
+You should check Snakemake's logs
+to determine if a configuration is running or failed.

 # Customization
 In its present state, the generator script creates by default the logistic